-USDA encourages all eligible farmers to vote or hold office as a county committee member, including beginning producers, longtime producers, small operations, large operations, women, African-Americans, American Indians or Alaska Natives, Hispanics, Asian Americans, Native Hawaiians or other Pacific Islanders.
+USDA encourages all eligible producers to vote or hold office as a county committee member, including beginning, established, women, African-American, American Indian or Alaska Native, Hispanic, Asian American, Native Hawaiian or other Pacific Islander producers with small or large farming and ranching operations.

-PROSPECTIVE VOTER REQUIREMENTS
+VOTER REQUIREMENTS

-A person who meets the requirements in No. 1 or No. 2 below, as well as No. 3, is eligible to vote.
+A person who meets the requirements in No. 1 or No. 2 below, as well as No. 3 (below), is eligible to vote in the 2017 county committee elections:

-- 1. Be of legal voting age and have an interest 1 in a farm or ranch as either: - An individual who meets one or more of the following: - o Is eligible to vote in one's own right. - o Is a partner of a general partnership. - o Is a member of a joint venture. - A non-individual who is the authorized representative of a legal entity, such as: - o A corporation, estate, trust, limited partnership or other business enterprise, excluding general partnerships and joint ventures. - o A state, political subdivision of a state or any state agency.
+- 1. Be of legal voting age and have an interest 1 in a farm or ranch as either: - An individual who meets one or more of the following: - o Is eligible to vote in one's own right. - o Is a partner of a general partnership. - o Is a member of a joint venture. - An authorized representative of a legal entity, such as:

+- o A corporation, estate, trust, limited partnership or other business enterprise, excluding general partnerships and joint ventures. - o A state, political subdivision of a state or any state agency.